Share this link via

 Quiet - A feeling of stillness and peace.

 榮 means "prosperity, glory, honor."
-Details are below.

-To flourish - To be prosperous and successful.
+To Flourish - To be prosperous and successful.

 Splendor - To be beautiful and radiant, like a gorgeous flower.